-[saga][epic] Scale up: Handle large storage efficiently to be able to run current tests efficiently but keep big archives of old results
+[saga][epic] Scale up: Efficient handling of large storage to be able to run current tests efficiently but keep big archives of old results

 - OSD specific: cron job which checks if df is showing low space available for /results, then call